harrypmdev/liars-dice/README.md

     </details>
     <br>
-- The 'hand' holding the dice was a flexbox but this was not producing the intended result.
-It was changed to a grid, such that the dice would always display in a single row on mobile and tablets and two rows on wider screens.
+- The 'hand' holding the dice was using `display: flex` but this was not producing the intended result.
+It was changed to a `grid`, such that the dice would always display in a single row on mobile and tablets and two rows on wider screens.
 - This also took up less unnecessary space and allowed the whole game board to fit on one screen on most mobile devices.
     <details>
     <summary>Bug four solved</summary>